avdstaaij/gdpc/docs/source/overview/world-slice.md

 # 1. Load a WorldSlice with Editor.loadWorldSlice()
 worldSlice = editor.loadWorldSlice() # Loads the build area by default

-# 2. Store the WorldSlice in the Editor
-editor.loadWorldSlice(cache=True)
-# The WorldSlice will now act as a block and biome cache (explained in the next
-# section) and become available as editor.worldSlice.
-# Only one WorldSlice can be stored at a time in this way.

-# 3. Specify the area to load explicitly
+# 2. Specify the area to load explicitly
 buildArea = editor.getBuildArea()
 buildRect = buildArea.toRect() # Converts a 3D Box to its XZ-rect
 worldSlice = editor.loadWorldSlice(buildRect)

+# 3. Store the WorldSlice in the Editor
+editor.loadWorldSlice(buildRect, cache=True)
+# The WorldSlice will now act as a block and biome cache (explained later), and
+# become available as editor.worldSlice.
+# An Editor can only store one WorldSlice at a time.

 # 4. Construct a WorldSlice directly
 worldSlice = WorldSlice(buildRect) # Specifying the area is required in this case